-Light for the World treats all incidents seriously and immediately investigates all allegations of all forms of harm and harassment, including sexual harassment or bullying.
+Light for the World treats all incidents seriously and immediately investigates all allegations of sexual harassment or bullying.
 Any person found to have sexually harassed or bullied somebody will face disciplinary action, up to and including dismissal from employment.

 All complaints are taken seriously and treated with respect and confidentiality.
 No one will be victimised for making a complaint.